Laurence Hartnett

-Sir Laurence John Hartnett CBE (26 May 18984 April 1986) was an engineer who made several important contributions to the Australian automotive industry, and is often called "The Father of the Holden".
+Sir Laurence John Hartnett CBE (26 May 1898 – 4 April 1986) was a British engineer and businessman who made several important contributions to the Australian automotive industry, and is often called "The Father of the Holden".
+He played a pivotal role in the development of Australia's automotive industry by leading General Motors-Holden during the design and production of the first Australian-made car, the Holden 48-215.
+Hartnett was also involved in defense production during World War II.
+His innovative vision and leadership left a lasting legacy in both the automotive and industrial sectors of the country.

 Childhood

 Hartnett was born into a middle-class family in Woking, England.
 His mother, Katherine Jane Taplin, was the daughter of Wiltshire farmer George Taplin and his wife Kate.
 His father, Irish born John Joseph Hartnett, was a doctor and inventor of patent medicines from Clonakilty, County Cork, who had an M.D. from Dublin and in 1892 had published a pamphlet on the treatment of tuberculosis.
 In addition he had invented an inhaling machine by means of which tubercular patients could breathe fresh, dry, medicated air.
 John Hartnett and Katherine Taplin married in Portsmouth on 1 May 1897 and went to live in Woking where in March of the following year their only child, Laurence (known as Larry) was born.
 The latter, however, was to retain no memory of his father who died nine months later.
 Shortly afterwards, mother and son went to live with Katherine's childless sister and brother-in-law for whom Katherine acted as housekeeper, initially in Southsea and then in Kingston-upon-Thames.
 Larry began his schooling in 1903 in the home of a pair of middle-aged spinsters who taught him and some eight or nine other children in their dining room.
 From there he graduated two years later to Kingston Grammar School and from 1909 he attended Epsom College, which specialised in educating the sons of doctors who were, themselves, generally destined to enter that profession.
-Larry had obtained a foundation scholarship, offered to those doctors’ sons whose families could not afford the fees.
-In his first year, the school’s Natural History Society created an Aeroplane Section in which he took a close interest, pasting photos of aircraft and newspaper cuttings about aviation into an exercise book as well as making detailed drawings of their parts and participating in the construction of a full-sized glider which the Section launched on a five hundred metre flight in 1912.
+Larry had obtained a foundation scholarship, offered to those doctors' sons whose families could not afford the fees.
+In his first year, the school's Natural History Society created an Aeroplane Section in which he took a close interest, pasting photos of aircraft and newspaper cuttings about aviation into an exercise book as well as making detailed drawings of their parts and participating in the construction of a full-sized glider which the Section launched on a five hundred metre flight in 1912.
 Epsom was the first school in England to include aeronautical training as an optional extra subject.
 While College records show that Hartnett did not on the whole shine academically, in 1914 an essay he wrote on China won the Epsom College geography prize for which he received a book called Engineering Today by Thomas Corbin.